 Implementing a Custom Low Stock Activity

-Low stock activities are actions that are automatically taken if products fall below their configured Minimum Stock Quantities.
-Liferay Commerce provides one default low stock activity, which is to unpublish the product.
+Low stock activities are actions happen automatically if products fall below their configured minimum stock quantities.
+Liferay provides one default low stock activity, which unpublishes the product.

 Start a new Liferay instance by running